Banksia praemorsa: Distribution and habitat

 Banksia praemorsa is found in scattered colonies along the south coast of Western Australia between Torbay (near Albany) and Cape Riche, where it occurs on the sea-facing side of sand dunes or sand cliffs or hills over limestone; all populations occur within 2 km (1.2 mi) of the coast.
 The annual rainfall is 800 mm (31.5 in).

 Cultivation

 Banksia praemorsa adapts readily to cultivation, though does not tolerate summer humidity well.
 It takes 4–5 years to flower from seed.
-The all-yellow flowered form is often cultivated, and has reached 9 m (30 ft) high at the Banksia Farm in Mount Barker, WA.
+The all-yellow flowered form is often cultivated, and has reached 9 m (30 ft) high at the Banksia Farm in Mount Barker, Western Australia.
 It tolerates soil pH of 5.5 to 7.5, and requires good drainage and a sunny aspect.
 Seeds do not require any treatment, and take 30 to 49 days to germinate.